 Here an accredited certification body will conduct Stages 1 and 2 certification.
 The two stages are usually separated by six weeks.
 Stage 1 is an assessment by the certification body to see if the EnMS is in a state of readiness.
 If Stage 2 is successful, certification is usually issued in about 4 weeks.
 Certification lasts for three years, subject to surveillance audits.

-So if a company embarked on this process in January 2018 the timeline would be approximately:
+So if a company embarked on this process in January of a given year the timeline would be approximately:

 Of course some originations will take longer or may complete the process faster depending on how well organised they are and current energy management practices.